kalletolonen/rent4peers/README.md

 Software for peer rentals of RV's and other vehicles.

 ## How to install
-Rquirerements:
+Requirements:
-Debian 11 or similar
+* Debian 11 or similar
-Django 3.2
+* Django 3.2

 ```
 sudo apt-get update